chess3official/chess3-whitepaper/community/how-to-mint-guide.md

   - Check on Solscan with your wallet address

 ### "Already Minted Maximum"
-- **Problem**: You've reached the 10 NFT per wallet limit
+- **Problem**: You've reached the 10 NFT per transaction limit
-- **Solution**: Use a different wallet or wait for secondary market
+- **Solution**: Use a different transaction or wait for secondary market

+### "Collection Not Found"
+- **Problem**: Wrong collection address
+- **Solution**:
+  - Verify collection address: `F7w5sWcchWpCP7TznnSqZFRzreP9PW4gU19eZ4QkKj78`
+  - Use official links from Chess3 Twitter/Discord

 ---

 ## Security Tips

 ### ✅ DO:
-- Double-check URLs before connecting
+- Double-check collection addresses before minting
 - Keep your recovery phrase offline and secure
 - Use a hardware wallet for large amounts
 - Enable 2FA on exchanges
 - Verify transaction details before approving
+- Only use the official Magic Eden collection page

 ### ❌ DON'T:
 - Share your recovery phrase with anyone